What Is in Talcum Powder That Causes Cancer?

 For many years, a debate existed over the possible cancer connection.
 Some studies have found a link between talc use and cancer.
 The International Agency for Research on Cancer classifies asbestos-contaminated talc as a carcinogen.

-Testing for asbestos in talc is difficult.
+Testing a talc product can help determine if there are asbestos contamination risks.
+But many talc-based products do not require tests before being sold.
+Also, testing for asbestos in talc is difficult.
 No test can ensure that a talc product is asbestos-free.
 Consumers may want to avoid talc products.
 Talcum powder substitutes, like cornstarch, are available.

 Resources for Mesothelioma Patients